hashicorp/terraform-website/content/source/docs/enterprise/before-installing/minio-setup-guide.html.md

   This document provides an overview for setting up Minio for external object storage for HashiCorp Terraform Enterprise.
 ---

-# Terraform Enterprise Installation - Minio Setup Guide
+# Minio Setup Guide for Terraform Enterprise

 This document provides an overview for setting up [Minio](https://minio.io) for external object storage for HashiCorp Terraform Enterprise.